You are here

 Realm of the Giants

 The solar system's outer realm contains four giant planets.
 The largest is Jupiter, at about 11 times Earth's diameter.
-Despite their great size, though, only two are visible to the unaided eye; the others are so remote that they were not discovered until after the invention of the telescope.
+Despite their great size, though, only two are easily visible to the unaided eye; the others are so remote that they were not discovered until after the invention of the telescope.

 The discoveries of Uranus and Neptune expanded the boundaries of the known solar system and gave astronomers two new worlds to examine.
-Yet the planets are so far away that even through most of the 20th century they appeared as little more than blue-green blobs of light in even the largest telescopes.
+Yet the planets are so far away that even through most of the 20th century they appeared as little more than blue-green blobs in even the largest telescopes.

 The giants began to come into focus with the advent of the Space Age.
 The first spacecraft explored Jupiter and Saturn in the 1970s and '80s, and a single craft, Voyager 2, continued on to Uranus and Neptune in the late '80s.
 Later on, more sophisticated craft ventured to Jupiter and Saturn.
 At the same time, Hubble Space Telescope began to provide clearer views from Earth orbit, while Space Age technology sharpened the view of ground-based telescopes.